-An activity system is a logical collection of activities designed to fulfill some purpose.
+An activity is the minimal meaningful context to understand individual actions.
+An activity system is a logical collection of activities designed to fulfill some purpose. |

 As explicated by Kuutti (1995), this systemic model, based on the conceptualization by Engeström (1987), contains three mutual relationships between subject, object and community.
 The relationship between subject and object is mediated by "tools", the relationship between subject and community is mediated by "rules" and the relationship between object and community is mediated by the "division of labour".
 A "tool" can be anything which is used in the transformation process, including both material tools and tools for thinking; "rules" cover both explicit and implicit norms, conventions and social relations within a community; "division of labour" refers to the explicit and implicit organization of a community as related to the transformation process of the object into the outcome.